Notaduck/Simple_Function_Dependency_Generator/README.md

 ## Motivation

-This is a very simple and probably not a very good peace of software ( was done in 45 min. ).
-I had an Assignment in introduction to databases where we should find FD's (functional dependencies) in a file with 44k lines of entities.
-It seemed like a trivial and time consuming assignment and therefore does this program exists.
+This is a very simple and probably not a very good piece of software ( was done in 45 min. ).
+I had an Assignment in Introduction To Databases where we should find FD's (functional dependencies) in a file with 44k lines of entities.
+It seemed like a trivial and time-consuming assignment and is, therefore, the reason why this tool was created.

 ## Note